 ARTICLE 2.
-RESTRAINING LINES.
-The restraining lines for the free kick pass shall be as follows, unless they are adjusted because of a distance penalty:
+KICKOFF PASS RESTRAINING LINES.
+The restraining lines for the kickoff pass shall be as follows, unless they are adjusted because of a distance penalty:

 - 1. The restraining line for the offensive team shall be its 22-yard line - 2.
 The restraining line for the receiving team shall be its 22-yard line.